mrciolino/wiki-backup/classes/gondian-artificer.md

 **Integrated Metropolis**: You can now construct an **Integrated Metropolis** that combines all three infrastructure types, providing community-wide benefits to all constructs and allies within a 1-mile radius and supporting populations of 10,000+ beings.

 # 🏛️ Community Buildings
 Only one may be active per path, and a final master building may be constructed at high levels.
-Each requires materials, tools, labor, and 5 successful construction checks (DC 12–20), with failed checks increasing either time or cost by 25%.
+Each requires materials, tools and labor.
+To succeed, you must pass 5 checks above the listed DC; failed rolls increase total time and cost by 10% each. (e.g., if it takes 7 Arcana checks to get 5 above DC 15, time and cost increase by 20%).

 | Structure | Requierment | Time | Cost | Check | Effect |
 | --------- | ----------- | ---- | ---- | ----- | ------ |